BlinkUX/sequelize-mock/docs/api/queryinterface.md

 [options.includeCreated] | Boolean | Flag indicating if a `created` value should be returned with the result for this query.
 Defaults to false
 [options.includeAffectedRows] | Boolean | Flag indicating if the query expects `affectedRows` in the returned result parameters.
 Defautls to false
 [options.stopPropagation] | Boolean | Flag indicating if result queue propagation should be stopped on this query.
 Defaults to false
+[options.query] | String | Name of the original query: "findOne", "findOrCreate", "upsert", etc.
+[options.queryOptions] | Object | Array with the arguments passed to the original query method

 ###  Return